dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/dependency-injection.md

 > :::no-loc text="TimeTravel1.DT: 8/31/2022 2:54:45 PM":::
 > :::no-loc text="TimeTravel2.DT: 8/31/2022 2:54:48 PM":::

-Each time the user navigates away from the `TimeTravel` component and back, `TimeTravel1` refers to the original service instance and indicates the same `DT` value. `TimeTravel1` isn't disposed until the underlying circuit is deconstructed.
+Each time the user navigates away from the `TimeTravel` component and back, `TimeTravel1` refers to the original service instance and indicates the same `DT` value. `TimeTravel1` is tied to the user's circuit, which remains intact and isn't disposed until the underlying circuit is deconstructed.
 For example, the service is disposed if the circuit is disconnected for the [disconnected circuit retention period](xref:Microsoft.AspNetCore.Components.Server.CircuitOptions.DisconnectedCircuitRetentionPeriod).

-In spite of the scoped service registration as in `Program.cs`, `TimeTravel2` represents a new service instance each time the component loads.
+In spite of the scoped service registration in `Program.cs` and the longevity of the user's circuit, `TimeTravel2` represents a new `ITimeTravel` service instance each time the component loads.

 ### `OwningComponentBase<TService>`